Ash-Hassan/Conways-Game-OS/Readme.md

 working late at night :)

 ## References ##
-- Basic code of game from https://www.geeksforgeeks.org/program-for-conways-game-of-life/
+- Basic code of game: https://www.geeksforgeeks.org/program-for-conways-game-of-life/
-- How to load 2d array from a file from https://www.reddit.com/r/C_Programming/comments/2nt9n4/reading_from_txt_file_into_2d_array_help_needed/
+- How to load 2d array from a file: https://www.reddit.com/r/C_Programming/comments/2nt9n4/reading_from_txt_file_into_2d_array_help_needed/
 - Many other website for sytax checking and eleminating errors.